kurojs/KetsuTalk/README.md

 **KetsuTalk** is an immersive desktop application designed to help you learn Japanese with AI-powered conversations.
 Combining speech recognition, text-to-speech, and dynamic interactions, **KetsuTalk** uses **Ollama** for AI-driven dialogue and **VoiceVox** for realistic voice synthesis, providing a unique learning experience.
 Build your Japanese skills with the determination of a virtual sensei at your side.

+## 👾 Project Status: Pre-Alpha 🛠️

+This project is currently in **pre-alpha** development.
+It is a work in progress and not yet feature-complete.
+The main functionality is in place, but there are still many features to be added and bugs to be fixed.
+Expect improvements, enhancements, and new features in the future!

 ## Key Features
 - **Immersive Conversations**: Engage in interactive, AI-powered conversations in Japanese.
 - **Voice Interaction**: Send and receive voice messages to practice listening and speaking skills.